KatherineMichel/digital-commonplace/README.md

 https://twitter.com/thisiskp_/status/1292793344272236545 | KP on Twitter: "Most founders struggle with how to acquire their first 100 beta sign ups for a new idea.
 I’ve done it for 2 products in the last few months (one has 1500+ beta sign ups and the other has 500+) without even going on @ProductHunt Here’s how I did it: 👇🏽 (a thread) 🧵" / Twitter https://twitter.com/lennysan/status/1293648872590331905

+https://twitter.com/stevesi/status/943952109283590145 | 🧘🏻‍♂️Steven Sinofsky ॐ on Twitter: "As a designer you don't just design things, you bring the contexts and constraints of customers, users, business, platform, and engineering… https://t.co/QzSQ49bWsi"

 Product
 https://twitter.com/patrickc/status/514620429244190720 | Patrick Collison on Twitter: "The most influential thing I've read over the last year on the subject of product design: http://t.co/reomEbasNq" / Twitter https://web.archive.org/web/20190330075819/http://lunar.lostgarden.com/Mixing_Games_and_Applications.pdf | Wayback Machine